Focal segmental glomerulosclerosis (FSGS)

 In early stages of FSGS, you may not notice any symptoms.
 As FSGS gets worse, you may start to notice symptoms like swelling in your legs or weight gain.
 Other symptoms will only be found by your doctor through tests, such as:

-• Low levels of protein in your blood
+- Low levels of protein in your blood

-• Too much fat in your blood (high cholesterol)
+- Too much fat in your blood (high cholesterol)

 Having one or more of these symptoms does not mean you have FSGS.
 If you start to notice one or more of these symptoms, talk to your doctor.

 FSGS can lead to nephrotic syndrome.
 Nephrotic syndrome is a group of symptoms that may happen together, which can mean that your kidneys are not working as well as they should.
+Signs and symptoms of nephrotic syndrome include:

 Will I have kidney failure because of FSGS?

 FSGS is a long-term (chronic) condition that cannot be reversed.
-Scarring can make it hard for your kidneys to filter out wastes from your body.
+Scarring can make it hard for your kidneys to filter out waste from your body.
 While treatments can help slow its progress, some people with FSGS eventually develop kidney failure.
 If this happens, you will need a kidney transplant or dialysis to live.

 What causes FSGS?